 Michigan Sublease Agreement

-A Michigan sublease agreement is a legal contract that allows a current tenant, known as the “Sublessor,” to rent out all or a portion of their residence to a third party, referred to as the “Sublessee”.
-This agreement establishes the terms under which the subtenant will occupy the rental unit while the original tenant remains responsible for their obligations under the primary lease with the landlord.
+A Michigan sublease agreement represents a legal contract that enables a current tenant, known as the “Sublessor,” to rent out all or part of their residence to a third party, referred to as the “Sublessee.”
+Furthermore, this sublease contract establishes the terms under which the subtenant will occupy the rental unit.
+Additionally, the original tenant maintains responsibility for their obligations under the primary lease with the landlord throughout the Michigan sublease arrangement.

 Michigan Sublease Agreement